 As always, I have provided a release package

-on my googlecode project.
+on my sourceforge project.
 It includes the movie file, spreadsheet, and Ram Watch file.

 I had wanted to do a TAS of this game ever since it was featured in a AVGN review.
 It looked like it could make for an interesting TAS.
 The previous publications showed that it could be a very entertaining TAS and a very challenging game to TAS.
 I like a good challenge so I wanted to see what I could contribute to TASing this game.
 I was pleased to be able to improve the published movie